magnASCII.io Simone Magnaschi

 Stupid solutions: Live server push without JS

 So in my post Is this evil?
 I covered a way of tracking users with CSS.
 While thinking about those weird ways of using the web I also started thinking about pushing live data to clients without JS.
 Or at least maintaining a connection.
 So WebSockets requires JS.
 WebRTC requires JS.
+Even HLS (video streaming), which would otherwise be super cool, with captions for accessibility.
+But no. Or rather, maybe on Apple platforms.
+Eh.
+Not good enough.

 Saved on: 2020-09-29